genesiscommunitysuccess/docs/docs/04_web/01_basics/04_package-json-basics.md

 If you do run into issues after running `npm install`, you should be able to recover by running `$ npm run clean:all && npm run bootstrap`.
 This will clear all dependency packages and download/link them again.
 :::

 The `devDependencies` section is for dependencies that are only to used in development - think of tools such as linters.
-These additional dependencies will not be added to the final production bundle and so will not increase the download size of the application to the user's browser.
+These additional dependencies will not be added to the final production bundle and therefore will not increase the download size of the application to the user's browser.

 ```javascript
   "devDependencies": {